mithi/react-philosophies/README.md

 </details>

 Keep in mind that code smells don't necessarily mean that code should be changed.
 A code smell just informs you that you might be able to think of a better way to implement the same functionality.

+**1.3.2 Merciless Refactoring.
+Simple is better than complex.**

+> Is the CL more complex than it should be?
+Check this at every level of the CL—are individual lines too complex?
+Are functions too complex?
+Are classes too complex?
+“Too complex” usually means “can’t be understood quickly by code readers.”
+It can also mean “developers are likely to introduce bugs when they try to call or modify this code.”- [Google Engineering Practices: What to look for in a code review](https://google.github.io/eng-practices/review/reviewer/looking-for.html)

+💁‍ Some tips:
+    1. Simplify [complex conditionals](https://github.com/sapegin/washingcode-book/blob/master/manuscript/Avoid_conditions.md) and exit early if you can.
+    2. If there is no discernable performance difference and if possible, replace traditional loops with chained higher-order functions (`map`, `filter`, `find`, `findIndex`, `some`, etc)

 ### 1.4 You can do better